Cleaning between your teeth

 It is recommended you brush your teeth twice a day and clean between your teeth at least once a day.
 Poor oral hygiene can cause cavities, bad breath, tooth loss, and gum disease.
 Brushing your teeth is a great place to start improving your oral health.
 Just brushing, alone, is not enough.
 Those pesky food particles, plaque, and bacteria that hide between your teeth need attention too.
 The bristles of your toothbrush are not small enough to clean effectively in those tight spaces.
 To reach these areas, some sort of interdental cleaning is recommended.
 What tools for cleaning between your teeth are best for you?
 Your hygienist or dentist can help make suggestions for your specific needs.
 Two main tools include dental floss and the Waterpik.
 Which one is better?
 Should you use both?

-The Waterpik, or water-flosser, is a tool that uses a pressurized stream of pulsating water to clean away the food particles, bacteria, and plaque between your teeth and under your gums.
+The Waterpik, or water-flosser, is a tool that can be used to keep your teeth and gums healthy and clean.
+It uses a pressurized stream of pulsating water to clean away the food particles, bacteria, and plaque between your teeth and under your gums.
 The American Dental Association says water flossers, with the ADA seal of acceptance, can get rid of plaque.
 This plaque can lead to cavities and gum disease if not removed.
 The Waterpik is more effective for people with braces, bridges, crowns, or dental implants.

 - It is easy to use.
 Because of the design of the handle, it can be easier to use for people with arthritis, or anyone who finds string floss difficult to maneuver.